Are Glow in the Dark Materials Carcinogenic?

 This Geekswipe edition shall shed some light on these glowy things (photoluminescent) and their historical significance in their development and safety regulations.

-To understand, let’s begin with a crash course on what actually makes these things glow, and work our way down to analyse if the modern glowy products are safe.
+To understand, let’s begin with a crash course on what actually makes these things glow, and work our way down to analyse if the modern commercial glowy products are safe.

 How glow in the dark materials work?

 Glow in the dark materials emit light due to the presence of phosphors in them.
 Phosphor is a well-known wide range of compounds (mostly rare-earth elements) that are photoluminescent.
-Which means, phosphor can ‘charge’ itself when exposed to light and can emit back that light when moved to a dark room.
+Which means, the phosphor can ‘charge’ itself when exposed to light and can emit back that light when moved to a dark room.

 The ‘charging’ simply means that the electrons of the material are excited to a higher energy state by the photons from the light source.
 And once in a dark room, these electrons return to their ground state by emitting the photons back.
 This phenomenon is known as spontaneous emission.
 And this particular type of non-heating excitation of electrons is what we call as luminescence.